L-Rock-C/Farm-Managment/README.md

 # Farm-Managment
-Personal project for study PHP.
+Personal project to study PHP.
 It consists in a website that helps farmers, zootechnicians and veterinarians to manage their supplies, animals and processes.